lukas-vlcek/mapping-normalization-example/search.md

   }
 }
 ````
-To run the query use:
+To run the [`check.json`](check.json) query use:
 ````shell
 curl -X GET "${ES_URL}/level/_search?pretty" -d@check.json
 ````
-And we can be really creative about creating other queries to check data and transformation integrity.
+This was just one example of using queries to check data and transformation integrity.
+A lot more different checks
+can be implemented.

 ## Follow up